pydanny/pydanny-event-notes/PyCodeConf2011/python_slow_if_wrong.rst

     * No such thing as 100% pure python
     * forget about swig

-        * writing C modules is easy and integrating them easy too .. note:: I want to learn how to do this
+        * writing C modules is easy and integrating them easy too ..note:: I want to learn how to do this
         * swig is a code generator for C++

     * python + C is so far the winning combination